Santa Monica High School: 20th century

 The new campus opened in 1912 with one building, the current History Building, with an enrollment of 50 students.
 The school sits on the hilltop between 4th and 7th streets and Pico and Olympic Blvds., from which one can see the Pacific Ocean.
-Ten years later the campus was expanded with construction of the English building.
+Ten years later, the campus was expanded with the construction of the English building.

 In 1921, the Open Air Memorial Theater, now called the Greek Amphitheatre, was built to honor the Santa Monicans who served in World War I. One of the best examples of the classical Greek style in Southern California, the amphitheater was built after Santa Monica passed a $30,000 bond measure to fund its construction.
 Barnum Hall Theater, originally called the Auditorium, was built in 1937 by the Works Progress Administration (WPA) to be the Civic Auditorium of Santa Monica and host school events.
 The campus added six buildings during this period: the Language, English, Business, History, Administration, and Music Buildings.

-In 1952, Santa Monica High School was finally expanded to what it is now, 33 acre, and two new buildings were built, the Science and Technology D.M.
+In 1952, Santa Monica High School was finally expanded to its current size, 33 acre, and two new buildings were constructed: the Science and Technology D.M.
 Buildings.
-As the school aged, renovations took place in Barnum Hall and the Music Building was completely rebuilt.
+As the school aged, renovations took place in Barnum Hall, and the Music Building was completely rebuilt.

 21st century

-The Innovation Building was constructed along with an outdoor gathering space called the Centennial Plaza and was ready by the start of the 2015–16 school year.
+The Innovation Building was constructed along with an outdoor gathering space, the Centennial Plaza, and was ready by the start of the 2015–16 school year.

 The Discovery Building, including a new pool and cafeteria, was constructed and ready by the start of the 2021–22 school year.

 The History Building was demolished in the summer of 2021 and its replacement, the Exploration Building, was constructed and ready by the start of the 2024–25 school year.

-The South Gym was demolished in 2024 and its replacement, the Gold Gym, opened the same year, a few months after the Exploration Building.
+The South Gym was demolished in 2024, and its replacement, the Gold Gym, opened the same year, a few months after the Exploration Building.

-The Business Building is planned to be demolished in the summer of 2026 and its replacement, the Student Services Building, will be complete by the start of the 2028-29 school year.
+The Business Building is scheduled for demolition in the summer of 2026, and its replacement, the Student Services Building, will be completed by the start of the 2028–29 school year.

 Houses

-In 2003, Samohi adopted a house system; similar to college house systems; each student is part of a house.
+In 2003, Samohi adopted a house system similar to college house systems, in which each student is part of a house.
 There are four houses: S, A, M, and O. Upon enrollment at Santa Monica High School, students are randomly assigned to a house unless the student has already had a sibling at Samohi.
 In that case, the student has the option to join the house their sibling is in, or to join a new one.
 The S House office is stationed in the English Building, the A house office is stationed in the Innovation Building, and the M and O house offices are both stationed in the Discovery Building.
 A principal oversees each of the houses, along with two counselors and an office assistant.